-Actions Objective #11 Work with RVCA and MNRF to investigate and evaluate the use and success of capacity and sensitivity.
-Encourage the use of Capacity Systems and/or Lake 2.
-Monitor how the RVCA site assessment program as defined in: The Assessment of Municipal Site Evaluation Guidelines for Waterfront Development in Eastern Ontario's Lake Country, 2014 (Hutchinson Classification Systems Environmental Consultants) is used to review development applications in the Township at Municipal Planning Committee meetings.
+- 1. Work with RVCA and MNRF to investigate and evaluate the use and success of capacity and sensitivity. - Encourage the use of 2.
+Monitor how the RVCA site assessment program as defined in: The Assessment of Municipal Site Evaluation Guidelines for Waterfront Development in Eastern Ontario's Lake Country, 2014 (Hutchinson Environmental Consultants) is used to review development applications in the Township at Municipal Planning Committee meetings. - 3.
 Work with the Township to ensure that appropriate development standards are established, maintained and monitored, to ensure that new development and redevelopment will protect or restore water quality.